Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-5-Securing-Your-AWS-Resources.md

 - **IAM Role**:
   - Like users and groups, IAM roles define the limits for what can be done within your AWS account.
   - The important difference is that, unlike users and groups, roles are, for the most part, used by applications and services rather than people
   - When creating a role, you begin by defining a trusted entity—the entity (or beneficiary) that will be trusted to use the role.
-That entity could be an AWS service (like EC2), an identity provided by a **third-party federated identify provider** (like Google or Amazon Cognito—which allow a digital identity to be linked across multiple identity management systems), or a different AWS account.
+That entity could be an AWS service (like EC2), an identity provided by a **third-party federated identify provider** (like Google or Amazon Cognito — which allow a digital identity to be linked across multiple identity management systems), or a different AWS account.

 ### Providing Federated Access